6 Ways to Help Children Cope with Changes

 During times of change, children’s behavior may regress, and they may resume behaviors they previously outgrew.
 It’s important to be patient with these regressions, as a children will take their cues from you.

-6. Spend extra time with them
+6. Spend extra time with your children

 During stress, a little extra attention can be a tremendous help for children coping with family changes.
 Give your child a little more undivided attention, and use that time to engage in activities she chooses.
 Extra attention and patience from you demonstrates that, despite big changes in life, your love for your child remains constant.